BackGam.com

 Backgammon + Camera =

-Best gear is new Wolverine boots.
+I love Wolverine workboots.
 Steel toes again, but they're light, like Rockports.
 Weird lacing.
 It may be a while before this pair looks like Arnie in Terminator.
+[July 2008: No, the steel has already sliced in where I shift...]
+[February 2018: I just threw them out; the soles liquified!]

-And supersocks: I got a couple pairs of some Australian socks, they seemed great but bunched in the toes; then I found "ingenius" boot socks at the Outdoor store.
-They are the absolute nuts.
-I spent $18 on a pair.
+And supersocks: I got a couple pairs of some Australian socks, they seemed great but bunched in the toes; then I found "InGenius" boot socks at the Outdoor store.
+They were the absolute nuts.
 I got another pair.
-I'm throwing money at socks...
+The summer came around, I bought two pairs of their lighter socks.
+Enough!

-I am now more a poker player than anything else.
-I was just filling out some form on a poker site (Littlewoods I think) and it asked for "profession" and didn't have an option "online poker player." that felt wrong.
-It was Gabe who finally pushed me into playing, with "prepping" by Bob "Coach" Ciaffone and Shino.
+So then it was poker for a while.
+I was filling out some form on a poker site which asked for "Profession" and it didn't have an option "Online Poker Player."
+That felt wrong.
+It was Gabe who finally pushed me into playing (July 2003), after "prepping" by Bob "Coach" Ciaffone and Shino.
+Not necessarily a favor.
 Once I was going, Pete was my main mentor, and of course Diana.
-And Jinelle even gets some backhand credit, dragging me onto TMG to help her game, when as they say, the teacher learns more than the student...
+And Jinelle even gets some backhand credit, dragging me onto TMG to help her game, when as they say, the teacher learned more than the student...

 I had a "result," a mere ten weeks after taking the game up.
 I played in some little Sunday tournament on Party Poker (where I am "ekwity:), and .... well, I paid $26 and won $36.
 How could *that* be bad??
 (Okay, I'm leaving out a few zeroes...)